s1lya/fast-fomm-mobile/README.md

 ### First Order Motion Model

-This is a fork of the original [FOMM model](https://github.com/AliaksandrSiarohin/first-order-model) we added a script [generation_syntetic_dataset_v3_recognition.py](https://github.com/Silya-1/first-order-model/blob/093ddb5b55c748749c41bcfb90bf094740071b97/generation_syntetic_dataset_v3_recognition.py) for creation synthetic dataset that consists of source image driving image and a predicted one, which is a result of transformation of the source image in a position of driving one.
-The example of FOMM inference presented bellow.
-Here is a [link](https://drive.google.com/drive/u/1/folders/1gZce8unaCcQBKu9OFKOiPRAo_itAPEmH) for the created dataset.
+This is a fork of the original [FOMM model](https://github.com/AliaksandrSiarohin/first-order-model).
+We added a script [generation_syntetic_dataset_v3_recognition.py](https://github.com/Silya-1/first-order-model/blob/093ddb5b55c748749c41bcfb90bf094740071b97/generation_syntetic_dataset_v3_recognition.py) for synthetic dataset creation, it consists of triplets: (source image, driving image, FOMM-predicted image).
+FOMM-predicted image is a result of transformation of the source image in a position of driving one with FOMM.
+The example of such a triplet is presented below.
+Here is a [link](https://drive.google.com/drive/u/1/folders/1gZce8unaCcQBKu9OFKOiPRAo_itAPEmH) to the created dataset.

 <p align="center">
 <img src='pics/FOMM_triplet.png' align="center" width=750>